USA East Coast

 Day 04 to 08 – New York

 More exciting days were about to follow.
 On the fourth day of our USA trip we took the Greyhound bus from Boston to New York.
 The bus ride takes about four hours and is incredibly cheap at only $12 per person.
+Here we can recommend Wanderu for an easy ticket search.
 Just to give you a heads-up – I am a movie-damaged person.
 Hence, I had an image of this city in my mind which was influenced by movies like Taxi Driver, Mean Streets, Good Fellas, One Upon a Time in America and, not to forget, The Godfather.
 Never before have I been so curious about visiting a new city and had such high expectations which this metropolis could not possibly be able to fulfill – but it did.
 Oh yeah, it surely did.

 After arriving at the bus terminal, we bought the MetroCard, which was valid for 7 days allowing unlimited rides through the Big Apple for only $32 per card.
 This card is a must when visiting New York because you will want to overcome long distances within the city quickly.
 Especially if you are travelling on a “time-budget” and want to see and experience many of the countless sights this town has to offer.
 However, to get to our accommodation we wanted to experience the New-York-feeling and hailed a cab on the road to drive us to East Harlem.
 Some would probably say it was rather brave to choose this area for an accommodation.
 We think it was very authentic.